fisharebest/webtrees/CONTRIBUTING.md

 These are created using the command `composer install --no-dev`.

 We include the compiled JS and CSS assets from `/public/{css,js}`).
-These are created using the command `npm run production`.
+These are created using the command `npm run build`.

 ## Creating a pull request